AdobeDocs/experience-platform.en/help/query-service/ui/monitor-queries.md

 >[!NOTE]
 >
 >The run details of an anonymous block that uses the DROP command will **not** be reported as a separate subquery.
 Separate run details are available for CTAS queries, ITAS queries, and COPY statements used as anonymous block subqueries.
-The DROP command is currently not supported.
+Run details for the DROP command are currently not supported.

 Anonymous blocks are denoted through the use of a `$$` prefix before the query.
 See the [anonymous block document](../essential-concepts/anonymous-block.md) to find out more about anonymous blocks in query service.